slerman12/BrokenWisdoms-V2-in-progress/8-Thesis.md

 Emily: **Éowyn**

-The modern cultures, leaders, and institutions, including the education/research and healing systems: **Melkor/Sauron**
+Insidious elements of systems, including academic and medical: **Melkor/Sauron**

 The University of Rochester: **Saruman**